-However, late applications by victims of sexual assault and sexual or physical abuse will be considered.
+However, late applications by victims of sexual assault and sexual or physical abuse will be considered, as happened in this case we won.
 This is because the CICA recognise that victims are often unable to speak about the abuse for many years and cases of historic abuse are emerging all the time.

 If the assault or abuse was not reported to the Police at the time it took place, the victim has two years from the date on which it was reported to the Police to submit an application for compensation.

 In exceptional circumstances, the CICA may extend the time limit to allow a claim to be brought at an even later date.
 Exceptional circumstances might include a victim’s lack of capacity due to significant mental health problems.
 Evidence must be submitted to the CICA to allow them to assess the reasons for the delay without making extensive further enquiries.
 Our specialist team have successfully persuaded the CICA to extend the time limit in many cases so that compensation can be recovered.

 It is always preferable to avoid problems with time limits by seeking early legal advice and minimising any delay.

 How long does a criminal injury abuse claim take?

 There are no specific timescales, but the CICA generally make a decision within 12 months.
 In complex or higher value cases, it can take longer.
 The CICA may contact the Police for further information regarding the abuse to help them reach their decision.
 This often happens when the perpetrator of the abuse has not been convicted.

 The amount of compensation is based on the severity of the injury suffered and the pattern of abuse.
 Depending upon the nature of the abuse, it may be necessary to obtain medical evidence to ensure you receive the right level of compensation.
 For example, you may be entitled to a higher award if you have suffered a disabling mental injury as a result of the abuse.